muratk5n/thirdwave/en/README.md

 ---

-Can we sanction US for its sanctions?
+Let's sanction US for its sanctions

 "U.S. Eyes Sanctions Against Network It Believes Is Shipping Iranian Oil"